European Environment Agency (EEA) and the Eionet

 The European Environment Agency (EEA) is an agency of the European Union.
 It gathers data and produces assessments on a wide range of topics related to the environment.
 It does so in close cooperation with its extensive partnership network, the European Environmental Information and Observation Network, known as the Eionet.

-The European Environment Agency (EEA) invites research communities to register their interest in being designated as a Topic Centre organisation in the period 2027–2030.
-EEA wishes to identify individual organisations that carry out scientific and/or technical support tasks in one or more of the Agency's priority areas of work and that can cooperate with the EEA as part of the Eionet network.
-Ireland is participating among a number of European countries in a pilot phase to test a new model approved in June 2025.
-For more information about the background and application criteria, see the document on the launch page:
+The European Environment Agency (EEA) has invited research communities to register their interest in being designated as a Topic Centre organisation in the period 2027–2030.
+The EEA wishes to identify individual organisations that carry out scientific and/or technical support tasks in one or more of the Agency's priority areas of work and that can cooperate with the EEA as part of the Eionet network.
+Ireland participated among a number of European countries in a pilot phase to test a new model approved in June 2025.
+For more information about the background and application criteria, see the document on the launch page: Become a Topic Centre organisation and engage with the EEA | Procurement and grants | European Environment Agency (EEA)

-If you wish to register your interest, the application with the necessary documentation must be submitted by 31 October 2025 at 14:00 (CET).
+If you wish to register your interest, the application with the necessary documentation must be submitted by 31 March 2026 at 23:59.

 National Focal Points (NFPs) are the primary national contact points in the Eionet and the EEA works closely with them.
 Typically based in a national environment agency or environment ministry, an NFP is appointed by their EEA member country.